Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 **Data Source**

-The data that is being used is from [Index of bucket "divvy-tripdata"](https://divvy-tripdata.s3.amazonaws.com/index.html) This data has been shared by by Lyft Bikes and Scooters, LLC (“Bikeshare”) and has been made available by Motivate International Inc..
+The data that is being used is from [Index of bucket "divvy-tripdata"](https://divvy-tripdata.s3.amazonaws.com/index.html) This data has been shared by Lyft Bikes and Scooters, LLC (“Bikeshare”) and has been made available by Motivate International Inc..
 They operate the City of Chicago’s (“City”) Divvy bicycle sharing service.
 This data has been downloaded and locally stored at C:\\Users\\Frank\\Documents\\Google_Course_Data\\Capstone_Project_Cyclistic.

 **Data Partitioning**